mauricedominic/node-red-contrib-huemagic/README.md

 ### v4.2.3 (latest)

 * Forked from Foddy
-* Fixed an issue with Hue nodes not able to fetch hue device from the bridge
+* Fixed an issue with Hue nodes not able to fetch hue device from the bridge, (thanks @lukystreik)
 * Fixed an issue with the Hue group node generating an error message 'The group in not yet available'

 ### v4.2.2